-Drinking too much can also affect our judgement, leading us to do things we wouldn't otherwise do and that we might regret later, for example unplanned sexual activity, or fighting.
-It can also leave you vulnerable to physical or sexual assault.
+Drinking too much can also affect our judgement, leading us to do things we wouldn't otherwise do and that we might regret later.
+For example, unplanned sexual activity or fighting.
+It can also leave us vulnerable to physical or sexual assault.